Ali Baba Bunny

 Ali Baba Bunny is a 1957 Warner Bros.
 Merrie Melodies parody animated short directed by Chuck Jones.
 The short was released on February 9, 1957, and stars Bugs Bunny and Daffy Duck.

-Bugs and Daffy are heading towards Pismo Beach, California, but somehow arrive instead to the Arabian Desert.
+Bugs and Daffy are heading towards Pismo Beach, California, but somehow arrive instead at the Arabian Desert.
 They discover a cave with hidden treasure, but they have to outwit its guard.
 Bugs poses as a jinn to do so.
 Later, Daffy discovers an actual jinn in an oil lamp.
 After insulting the jinn, Daffy shrinks to miniature size.

 The film is named after the folk tale Ali Baba and the Forty Thieves, and parodies some of its themes.
 The plot is primarily driven by Daffy's greed.

 Plot

 In the Arabian Desert, a dimwitted guard named Hassan guards a cave where a rich Sultan stores his treasure.
 Bugs Bunny and Daffy Duck accidentally stumble upon the cave, thinking they have arrived at Pismo Beach, California.
 Daffy, enamored by the riches and determined to keep it all for himself, forces Bugs back into the burrow.
 When Hassan finally remembers the command to open the cave, chaos ensues.

 Mistaking Hassan for a porter, Daffy is attacked and seeks Bugs' help.
-Bugs, in turn, outwits Hassan by posing as a jinn.
+Bugs, in turn, outwits Hassan by posing as "Genie da Light Brown Hare".
 As Daffy steals a gem, Bugs tricks Hassan with an Indian rope trick, seemingly trapping him in the clouds.
-Daffy, however, discovers an oil lamp with a real jinn, whom he inadvertently angers by rudely forcing him back into the lamp.
+Daffy, however, discovers an oil lamp with a real jinn, whom he inadvertently angers by rudely forcing him back into the lamp, thinking the jinn is after his treasure.
 Bugs escapes as the jinn unleashes dire consequences on Daffy for his actions.

 Bugs reaches Pismo Beach and finds a pearl in a clam.
 A miniature Daffy, shrunk by the jinn, arrives and claims the pearl.
 The cartoon concludes with Bugs making the clam close on Daffy.